tarangr08/TalkAlign-SLP/README.md

 # TalkAlign - AI-Powered Speech-Language Pathology Platform

-TalkAlign is a modern, full-stack web application designed for Speech-Language Pathologists (SLPs) and caregivers.
-It streamlines the therapy process by integrating an AI-powered pipeline to transcribe sessions, generate SOAP notes, and suggest therapy goals, while providing a dedicated caregiver portal for tracking progress and managing home practice.
+“TalkAlign is a modern, full-stack web application designed for Speech-Language Pathologists (SLPs) and caregivers.
+It simplifies the therapy process by integrating an AI-powered pipeline to transcribe sessions, generate SOAP notes, and recommend therapy goals, while providing a dedicated caregiver portal for tracking progress and managing home practice.”

 ## ✨ Features